 What Are Adaptogens?

 Phytotherapy refers to the use of plants for their healing abilities.
-Adaptogens are a unique class of healing plants: they help balance, restore and protect the body.
-As naturopath Edward Wallace explains, an adaptogen doesn’t have a specific action: it helps you respond to any influence or stressor, normalizing your physiological functions.
+Adaptogens are a unique class of healing plants: They help balance, restore and protect the body.
+As naturopath Edward Wallace explains, an adaptogen doesn’t have a specific action: It helps you respond to any influence or stressor, normalizing your physiological functions.
+(1)

 Naturopath Marcelle Pick of Women to Women reports that adaptogenic herbs can recharge your adrenal glands, helping you to respond to stress.
-Adaptogens include ashwaganda, astragalus, ginseng, licorice root, holy basil some mushrooms and rhodiola.
-According to Whiticomb, there are 16 proven adaptogenic herbs.
+(2) Adaptogens include ashwaganda, astragalus, ginseng, licorice root, holy basil, some mushrooms and rhodiola.
+According to Jan Whiticomb, there are 16 proven adaptogenic herbs.
+(3)

-Ginseng is the most well-known adaptogen and Asian ginseng (Panax ginseng) is considered the most potent.
+Benefit-rich ginseng is the most well-known adaptogen, and Asian ginseng (Panax ginseng) is considered the most potent.
 According to Wallace, research has validated Asian ginseng’s use for improving mental performance and your ability to withstand stress.
-This red ginseng also has antioxidant effects, antidepressant effects, and can help lower blood pressure and blood sugar levels.
+This red ginseng also has antioxidant effects, antidepressant effects, and can help naturally lower blood pressure and blood sugar levels.

-There are a number of adaptogens referred to as ginsengs that aren’t technically ginsengs but have similar composition or effects.
+There are a number of adaptogens referred to as ginsengs that aren’t technically ginsengs, but keep in mind that they have similar composition or effects.

-Holy Basil, also called Tulsi, is known in India as the “elixir of anti-aging”.
-Preliminary studies suggest that it can help you fight fatigue and stress, boost your immune system, and regulate blood sugar, blood pressure and hormone levels.
+Also called tulsi, holy basil is known in India as the “elixir of anti-aging.”
+Preliminary studies suggest that holy basil benefits include helping you fight fatigue and stress; boost your immune system; and regulate blood sugar, blood pressure and hormone levels.

 Ashwaganda is often referred to as Indian ginseng.
 Often used in Ayurvedic medicine, ashwaganda regulates the immune system and eases anxiety.
-Ashwaganda has been used in eastern medicine for over 2,500 years and has immuno-modulating effects that boost your immune system and aid the body in lower cortisol levels.
+Ashwaganda has been used in Eastern medicine for over 2,500 years and has immuno-modulating effects that boost your immune system and aid the body in lowering cortisol levels.

-Astragalus root is used in Chinese medicine.
-It boosts immunity and buffers the effects of stress.
+Used in Chinese medicine, astragalus boosts immunity and buffers the effects of stress.
 It increases the amount of anti-stress compounds our bodies use to repair and prevent stress-related damage.
 It may also reduce the ability of stress hormones like cortisol to bind to receptors.

-Cordycep Mushrooms, Reishi, Shiitake, and Maitake mushrooms are funguses with antioxidant properties.
-They may not be adaptogens in the classic sense, but each has adaptogenic, antitumor, and immune-enhancing properties.
-Learn more about the benefits of mushrooms in “Disease Fighting Mushrooms.”
+Cordyceps, reishi, shiitake and maitake mushrooms are funguses with antioxidant properties.
+That means nutrition-rich mushrooms have all the benefits of antioxidant foods.
+They may not be adaptogens in the classic sense, but each has adaptogenic, anti-tumor and immune-enhancing properties.

-Eating well, getting proper rest, staying active, writing down what you’re grateful for and maintaining social connection will all help protect you from chronic stress.
+Eating well, getting proper rest, staying active, writing down what you’re grateful for and maintaining social connection all help protect you from chronic stress, which can kill your quality of life.
 Adding adaptogens to your routine can make you even more resilient to the damaging effects of high cortisol levels.

-- Chronic stress can affect every physiological and psychological system.
+- High cortisol levels and chronic stress can affect every physiological and psychological system.